Skip to content

 Read More

-Understanding TBRI® Correcting Principles
+Understanding TBRI® Empowering Principles

-Understanding TBRI Correcting Principles
+Understanding TBRI Empowering Principles

 Trust-Based Relational Intervention® (TBRI®) is a care model designed to help meet relational and developmental needs of children and youth impacted by trauma.
 TBRI considers the whole child—his or her brain, biology, behavior, body, and beliefs—and provides parents and caregivers with practical tools and insight to help their child(ren) reach his or her highest potential.…